Advertisement

 1 / 6

-Stress is a normal part of life—and a certain amount is good for you.
-It keeps you energized, sharp and at your healthiest, most efficient self.
+Stress is a normal part of life, and a certain amount can motivate you to accomplish things.
+It can keep you energized, sharp, and at your healthiest, most efficient self.
 But too much stress can sap your mental resources and even make you sick.
-The fact is, we do have some control over how much stress we feel—and certain bad habits can cause it to spin out of control.
-Click through to discover some unexpected ways you may be adding to your stress.

 desk cluttered with papers